-If the Disaster recovery plan (DRP) option is enabled, a DRP is created and sent by e-mail to the specified list of users after the first successful backup performed by the backup plan.
-The DRP will be created and sent again after the first successful backup in the following cases:
+A DRP is created after the first successful backup is performed by the backup plan.
+If the Send disaster recovery plans option is enabled, the DRP is sent by e-mail to the specified list of users.
+If the Save DRP as file option is enabled, the DRP is saved as a file to the specified location.
+The DRP will be created again in the following cases: